Justin Halpern: Television

 The television show based on Halpern's debut book was called $#*!
 My Dad Says (pronounced "Bleep My Dad Says") with William Shatner in the title role as the colorful curmudgeon.
 The pilot, written by Halpern and Schumacker, was filmed in March 2010, CBS picked it up in May, and the show premiered on September 23, 2010.
 Halpern explained the series as "the dichotomy of this older guy who says whatever he wants and this younger guy who is tiptoeing through life," with the latter careful not to offend anyone for fear of losing jobs or friends.

 The series was cancelled in May 2011, and the conversation between Halpern and his father, in which the news is shared, was published on Halpern's Tumblr page.
 In his response to his son's revelation, Samuel Halpern stated that he liked the television series: "Well, I liked it [$#*!
 My Dad Says].
 It was kind of shitty at first, but I thought it got a lot better.
 You know what show I like?
 Cheers.
 That was a good show."

 In 2011, Halpern worked as a writer for the short-lived comedy series How to Be a Gentleman, but the show was cancelled after four episodes.

 In 2019, Halpern joined other WGA writers in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.

 As of 2020, Halpern is currently a writer and executive producer on the animated series Harley Quinn.

-In 2021 Halpern became an executive producer of Abbott Elementary on ABC.
+In 2021 Halpern became an executive producer of Abbott Elementary on ABC, which won a Peabody Award in 2022.